Beef, Pork and Lamb joints from different supermarkets

 It’s no secret that the price of meat has skyrocketed.
 Whether it’s beef, lamb, chicken, or turkey, expect to shell out almost double what you would’ve done last year for a smaller cut.
 In updating our article on whether you could do a BBQ for four people for under a tenner, I found myself wincing every time I saw the price of the burgers change from £2-3 to £4-£6.

-In this guide, I’ll run through the current cost of lamb, beef, and pork roasting joints at each supermarket, as well as whether any have begun cutting their prices.
+In this guide, I’ll run through the current cost of lamb, beef, and pork roasting joints at each supermarket, as well as whether any are running offers.
 For each meat, I’ll keep things fair by comparing the price per kilo.
-Hopefully this will help you save money over an already-expensive Bank Holiday – have you seen the price of Easter Eggs this year?!
+Hopefully this will help you save money at a time when costs everywhere are spiralling out of control.

 Cheapest supermarket for buying a leg of lamb